 When you think of the fall season, you may think of the beautiful changing leaves or the cool, crisp air.
-But if you are like thousands of other people, you are thinking “This is Us”, “Big Bang Theory” and “Empire”.
+But if you are like thousands of other people, you are thinking “The Good Doctor,” “This is Us” and “Dancing with the Stars.”
 As you begin to plan your time sitting in front of the tube watching your favorite TV series and the fall premiere, don’t let your diet suffer.

 Rachel Wagner, MS, LD, a licensed dietitian at the St. Elizabeth Physicians Weight Management Center, advises when the weather starts to cool and you want to hibernate in front of the TV, you need to stay focused on mindful eating.